How Can I Help You?

 Schedule an online nutritional psychiatry consultation with me to explore specialized nutrition strategies that can help improve your mental health or support your clinical mental health practice.
 Available worldwide.

-If you are an existing client trying to schedule a follow-up appointment, please send me a secure message through your client portal or email me and I will be happy to schedule you.
+If you are an existing client (you have already consulted with me at least once before) and you are trying to schedule a follow-up appointment, please send me a secure message through your client portal or email me and I will be happy to schedule you.
+If you can't locate your login information or my email address, you may reach me via the networking button on my contact page.

 My philosophy, credentials and experience